hyoo-ru/mam_mol/wire/README.md

 class App {
 	@solo value() {
-		// convert the asynchronous function to a synchronous one const value_sync = $mol_wire_sync(value_async)
+		// convert asynchronous function to a synchronous one
+		// NOTE closures won't work here,
+		// NOTE only use references to pre-defined functions or object methods const value_sync = $mol_wire_sync(value_async)

 		// treat the value as it is already there